Experts Closely Following Multisystem Inflammatory Syndrome (MIS-C) in Children

 A disease doctors have identified as multisystem inflammatory syndrome in children (MIS-C) is causing concern, especially for parents of young children.

 Children across the United States have been hospitalized due to MIS-C, while cases have been seen in Europe as well.
-In mid-May, the Centers for Disease Control and Prevention urged doctors to be on the lookout for cases of multisystem inflammatory syndrome in children.
+In mid-May 2020, the Centers for Disease Control and Prevention urged doctors to be on the lookout for cases of MIS-C in children.

-(MIS-C), also known as pediatric mutli-system inflammatory syndrome (PMIS), is believed to be related to COVID-19, although experts are still working to understand exactly how.
-The timing of the uptick in (MIS-C) cases comes shortly after cases of coronavirus in the U.S. have rapidly increased.
+Multisystem inflammatory syndrome (MIS-C), also known as pediatric mutli-system inflammatory syndrome (PMIS), is believed to be related to COVID-19, although experts are still working to understand exactly how.
+The timing of the uptick in MIS-C cases in children comes shortly after cases of coronavirus in the U.S. have rapidly increased.

 “The timing of this unusual cluster of ill children,” says pediatric infectious disease specialist Aryeh Baer, M.D., “in the midst of the current global pandemic, raises the possibility that this may be a syndrome caused by the immune response to this new virus.”

 COVID-19 in children: an emerging picture

-From the beginning, evidence has suggested that children do not appear to be at higher risk for COVID-19 than adults.
+Since the onset of the coronavirus outbreak, evidence has suggested that children do not appear to be at higher risk for COVID-19 than adults.
 The Center for Disease Control notes that while some children and infants have fallen sick with COVID-19, adults make up most of the known cases to date.

 “The best evidence to date, is that children rarely become critically ill from COVID-19, or from this pediatric multi-system inflammatory syndrome,” says Jeffrey Burns, MD, MPH, chief of Critical Care Medicine at Boston Children’s Hospital.
-However, it’s important to adhere to the CDC’s guidelines for protecting children from COVID-19.
+However, it’s important to adhere to the CDC’s guidelines for protecting children from COVID-19 and MIS-C.